 In France, it is compulsory to have a breathalyser kit in your car.
 Check with the car hire company to see if this is included in the fee.
 In winter, snow-tyres are probably included as standard but do not rely on this and always inquire to confirm.
 Snow-tyres may be a supplementary charge.

 It is possible to hire a car on the French side of the GVA even if you arrive in the International sector.
 After collecting your baggage, go up to the Departures level, turn right to the east end of the terminal and follow the "destination France" signs.
 Go through customs, next to the Air France (KLM) desk into the car hire area.

 If you have hired a car in advance, be prepared to show your hire contract to the French customs officer to justify passage into France.

-Pick-up and drop-off is located in parking P21, which is inside the airport perimeter and immediately outside the car hire hall.
-Surprisingly convenient and frequently with a base price low cost option.
+Pick-up and drop-off are located in parking P21, which is inside the airport perimeter and immediately outside the car hire hall.
+Surprisingly convenient and frequently with a base price low-cost option.
 But when compared with the all-inclusive packages offered on the Swiss side, there may be no actual saving.